trmcnvn/chrome-addon/README.md

 For information on how to retreive these credentials check out this guide [here](https://github.com/DrewML/chrome-webstore-upload/blob/master/How%20to%20generate%20Google%20API%20keys.md)

+## Troublehooting
+In case your action returns an HTTP 400 error code from Chrome web store, make sure all needed information are filled in your developer dashboard (privacy etc.)

 ## License

 The scripts and documentation in this project are released under the [MIT License](LICENSE)